 Things that I don’t dig.
 Why is it that every Urban Fantasy with a female character needs to have some sort of love angle?
 No really.
 C’mon.
 Not all ladies need to have a love interest.
 Nor do those ladies need to be saved by the said love interest.
 Although, props to Anne Billet for letting this lady do the saving.
 Don’t get me wrong though, I enjoy a good romance now and again, but this particular possible love interest seemed a bit shoehorned.
 Yes, he is hot, yes he has rippling muscles, yes he turns into a (sexy?) white tiger?
-I think it would have been much more of a compelling character if he was a just a plain normal looking guy.
-A guy with a particular skill set that led him to the job he is now in (I don’t want to give away to much).
+I wish that he was a more normal dude.
 He doesn’t need to speak like a combination of Dolph Lundgren and Daniel Craig to be compelling.
 At least that’s how I picture him.
 It makes him much more relatable.
 How many guys like Daniel Craig have you met in your life?
-Also, to some extent, there isn’t much of a story.
+Also, there isn’t much of a story.
 This is more like an introduction to the characters.
 Which I really like and a very quick problem that they need to overcome.
 That is fine for me for the start of a series.

-Do yourself a favor, read the novella.
+Do yourself a favor, and read the novella.
 It is good light fun.
-Not a barn burner, but its fun and saucy.
+Not a barn burner, but it’s funand saucy.
 I am looking forward to the next one.

 About the Author